Saturday, June 6, 2026

 Matthew 24:15 “So when you see standing in the holy place ‘the abomination that causes desolation,’ spoken of through the prophet Daniel—let the reader understand—” (Jesus was referencing Daniel 9:27)

-13) Messiah will enter Jerusalem as a kid riding on a donkey - (Zechariah 9:9) (Matthew 22:5, Mark 11:1-1, Luke 19:28-44 and John 12:12-19)
+13) Messiah will enter Jerusalem riding on a donkey - (Zechariah 9:9) (Matthew 22:5, Mark 11:1-1, Luke 19:28-44 and John 12:12-19)

 Zechariah 9:9 “Rejoice greatly, Daughter Zion!
 Shout, Daughter Jerusalem!
 See, your king comes to you, righteous and victorious, lowly and riding on a donkey, on a colt, the foal of a donkey.”